sking-dev/terraform-certification/2-terraform-purpose-vs-other-iac/README.md

   - This means that **only resources that need to change will be changed** (it will leave all other resources alone)
 - Dependencies
   - Terraform maintains a list of dependencies in the state file so it can properly deal with dependencies that no longer exist in the current configuration
-    - If a naughty team member should happen to delete a resource without using Terraform (e.g. via the Azure Resource Manager portal) Terraform will detect that the resource no longer exists and will redeploy it as per the configuration (code)
+    - If a naughty team member should happen to delete a resource without using Terraform (e.g. via the Azure Resource Manager portal) Terraform will detect that the resource no longer exists and will reinstate (redeploy) it as per the configuration (code)
       - See <https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform> for more information about this type of scenario
 - Performance
   - When generating an **execution plan**, Terraform can check resources and their attributes more efficiently via the state file (versus querying each object directly via the cloud provider's API)